centreborelli/f16-video-set/README.md

 4. Removes the video file.

 The bursts are left as sequences of png files in separate folders 01, 02, etc.
+Two log files are left in the outpuf folder: u2b_err.log and u2b_out.log.

 DEPENDENCIES
 ------------